Benedictine High School (Ohio): Engineering department and club

 A new addition to the academic scene at Benedictine is the Engineering Department and Club.
 Initiated in the spring of 2016 with a Robotics course and its first local engineer guest-speakers and design challenges, the department and club began at roughly the same time.
 Expanding to include new guests (alumni and other local speakers), field trips to local companies such as Alcoa, Lincoln Electric, and NASA, and expanding the courses to include Raspberry Pi programming, Quadcopters, and Computer-Aided Design, the group of students interested in Engineering has expanded greatly.
-The Engineering department is housed in Benedictine's growing Makerspace, housing a carbon dioxide laser cutter/engraver as well as multiple 3D printers along with the store which sells Bengal-specific and religious items from BengalCustomEngravings.com.
+The Engineering department is housed in Benedictine's growing Makerspace, housing a carbon dioxide laser cutter/engraver as well as multiple 3D printers along with the store which sells Bengal-specific and religious items.

 Music department

 Benedictine has three different official bands and one choir.
 They are the Marching Band, Concert Band, Jazz Band and the Men's Chorus.
 Apart from the ensembles, Benedictine is home to a Music Technology Lab.
 This music lab houses 20 Workstations equipped with a Mac Computer, Midi Keyboard, Microphone and computer monitors all designed for student use of software, GarageBand, LogicPro and FruityLoops.